rabbitmq/rabbitmq-oauth2-tutorial/README.md

 These are the two goals of this guide:
 1. Explore how applications and end users can authenticate with RabbitMQ server using OAuth 2.0 protocol rather than the traditional username/password, or others.
 2. Explore what it takes to set up RabbitMQ Server with OAuth 2.0 authentication mechanism.
-Additionally you explore how to stand up ([UAA](https://github.com/cloudfoundry/uaa)) as an OAuth 2.0 Authorization Server and all the operations to create OAuth clients, users and obtain their tokens.
+Additionally you explore how to stand up ([UAA](https://github.com/cloudfoundry/uaa)) as an OAuth 2.0 authorization server and all the operations to create OAuth clients, users and obtain their tokens.

 If you want to quickly test how it works go straight to [OAuth2 plugin in action](#oauth2-plugin-in-action) section.